qawemlilo/nodeza/README.md

 Brief description
 -----------------
-This is an express application that uses handlebars templating engine, MySQL as the application database, Bookshelf.js ORM, and MongoDB for session storage.
-It has a custom plugin system responsible for displaying content snippets.
-The plugins are called `widgets`.
+This is an express application that uses handlebars for templating, MySQL as the main application database, Bookshelf.js ORM, and MongoDB for session storage.
+It has a custom plugin system responsible for displaying content snippets, the plugins are called `widgets`.

 Table of Contents